2013 Sportage New Car Test Drive

 Sportage SX ($26,900) and Sportage SX AWD ($28,4000) feature the more powerful turbocharged engine and upgrade to leather seats, Supervision gauge cluster, push-button start-stop, and power folding outside mirrors.
 Special appearance features include a black mesh grille outlined in dark chrome, LED daytime running lights, and dual exhausts.
 The SX Premium package ($2,000) adds heated front seats, air-cooled driver's seat, heated outside mirrors, auto-dimming inside mirror with Homelink and compass, cargo cover, and a panoramic sunroof.
 Navigation ($1,200) with rearview camera and SiriusXM Traffic is available but deletes the UVO.

-Safety features include full length side curtains with rollover sensor, ABS, Electronic Stability Control with traction control, Brake Assist and tire pressure monitoring system.
-Also standard on the 2011 Sportage are Downhill Brake Control, which when engaged automatically regulates downhill speed to no more than 5 mph, and Hill start Assist Control, which keeps the Sportage from rolling backward when starting on a hill.
-The optional backup warning system can further enhance safety by helping the driver notice small children behind the vehicle when backing up.
+Safety features include full-length side curtains with rollover sensor, ABS, Electronic Stability Control with traction control, Brake Assist, Electronic Brake-force Distribution, and tire pressure monitoring system.
+Also standard are Downhill Brake Control, which when engaged automatically regulates downhill speed to no more than 5 mph, and Hill-start Assist Control, which keeps the Sportage from rolling backward when starting on a hill.
+The optional rearview camera can help the driver notice small children behind the vehicle when backing up.